The NDIS Step by Step

 How do I find out if I can access the NDIS?
 Use the NDIS Access Checklist tool to find out if you are able to receive assistance from the NDIS.

-If you are already receiving supports through Disability SA your details will be passed on to the NDIS.
-You will be contacted by the NDIS when it is time for your transition.
+If you are already receiving supports through Orana in most cases you will be made automatically eligible for the NDIS and your details will be passed on to the NDIA via the current state or federal funding bodies.
+You will be contacted by the NDIA when it is time for your transition.

-If you are not currently receiving supports through Disability SA you will need to register for the NDIS.
-You can do this by contacting the NDIA on 1800 800 110.
+If you are not currently receiving funded disability supports you will need to register for the NDIS.
+You can do this by contacting the NDIA on 1800 800 110 and asking for an Access Request Form.

-If you are assessed as being eligible for the NDIS, you will then be contacted to arrange a time for an NDIS Planning Meeting, if you or the person you care for have a communication difficulty or an intellectual disability, Orana recommends you ask for a face to face planning meeting.
+If you are made eligible for the NDIS, you will then be contacted to arrange a time for an NDIS Planning Meeting, this will either be with an NDIS planner or a Local Area Coordinator (LAC).
+You can have this planning meeting over the phone or face to face, however Orana recommends that ask for a face to face planning meeting.

-At the NDIS planning meeting, your NDIS planner will talk to you about the support you need.
-You can talk to your planner about any goals you might have and supports that will help you achieve them.
-You can bring someone you trust to support you at the NDIS planning meeting.
+At the NDIS planning meeting, your NDIS planner will talk to you about any supports you currently receive and the supports you need to live your life.
+You can talk to your planner about any goals you might have and the support to help you achieve them.
+You can bring someone who knows you well and you trust to support you at your NDIS planning meeting.

-Your NDIS planner will then develop your individual NDIS plan and will let you know once it has been approved.
+Your NDIS planner will then develop your individualised NDIS plan and will let you know once it has been approved.

 - Any disability supports you currently access and how often you access them